Axolotat/awesome-frontend-watch/readme.md

 ## Websites

 - [app.daily](https://app.daily.dev) - Daily dev is a professional network for developers to learn, collaborate, and grow together.
-- [dev.to](https://dev.to) - A constructive and inclusive social network for software developers.
-With you every step of your journey.
 - [frontendwatch.com](https://frontendwatch.com) - What Is The Most Popular Front-end Framework?
 React vs Angular vs Vue vs Ember.
 Watch The Facts And The Latest Trends.

 <!-- END CONTENT -->